Navia Weekly Roundup (Jan 05 – 09 2026)

 BSE Sensex index decrease 2.41 percent at 83,576, while Nifty50 index lose 2.5 percent at 25,683.

-The BSE Large-cap Index declined 2.5 percent over the week, weighed down by losses in Waaree Energies, IDBI Bank, Trent, Swiggy, and Adani Energy Solutions.
-On the other hand, stocks such as Solar Industries India, Bharat Electronics, Titan Company, ICICI Bank, Lupin, Divi’s Laboratories, and Union Bank of India ended the week in the green.
+The BSE Large-cap Index declined 2.5 percent over the week, decline due to price movement in stock such as in Waaree Energies, IDBI Bank, Trent, Swiggy, and Adani Energy Solutions.
+On the other hand, stocks such as Solar Industries India, Bharat Electronics, Titan Company, ICICI Bank, Lupin, Divi’s Laboratories, and Union Bank of India closed higher.

-The BSE Mid-cap Index declined 2.6 percent during the week, weighed down by losses in Premier Energies, Mahindra & Mahindra Financial Services, Jindal Stainless, Suzlon Energy, Hindustan Petroleum Corporation, and Rail Vikas Nigam.
-Meanwhile, select stocks such as Ipca Laboratories, Emcure Pharmaceuticals, Tata Elxsi, CRISIL, and National Aluminium Company bucked the broader trend to end higher.
+The BSE Mid-cap Index declined 2.6 percent during the week, decline due to price movement in stock such as in Premier Energies, Mahindra & Mahindra Financial Services, Jindal Stainless, Suzlon Energy, Hindustan Petroleum Corporation, and Rail Vikas Nigam.
+Meanwhile, select stocks such as Ipca Laboratories, Emcure Pharmaceuticals, Tata Elxsi, CRISIL, and National Aluminium Company performed differently from the broader market to end higher.

-The BSE Small-cap index declined nearly 4 percent during the week, with heavy selling seen across several stocks.
-Shares of Systematix Corporate Services, Balu Forge Industries, Worth Investment & Trading, VTM, Kiri Industries, Sai Silks Kalamandir, Indian Metals & Ferro Alloys, Transformers and Rectifiers India, Stallion India Fluorochemicals, Wardwizard Innovations and Mobility, Baazar Style Retail, Elecon Engineering Company, Kitex Garments, Faze Three, and Sandur Manganese and Iron Ores tumbled between 15 and 23 percent.
+The BSE Small-cap index declined nearly 4 percent during the week, with declines observed across several stocks.
+Shares of Systematix Corporate Services, Balu Forge Industries, Worth Investment & Trading, VTM, Kiri Industries, Sai Silks Kalamandir, Indian Metals & Ferro Alloys, Transformers and Rectifiers India, Stallion India Fluorochemicals, Wardwizard Innovations and Mobility, Baazar Style Retail, Elecon Engineering Company, Kitex Garments, Faze Three, and Sandur Manganese and Iron Ores decline between 15% and 23%.

 Foreign Institutional Investors (FIIs) continued to remain net sellers during the week, offloading equities worth Rs 9,209.90 crore.
-In contrast, Domestic Institutional Investors (DIIs) provided support to the market, purchasing equities worth Rs 17,594.58 crore.
+In contrast, Domestic Institutional Investors (DIIs) were net buyers, purchasing equities worth Rs 17,594.58 crore.

 Interactive Zone!